Strong diameter two property and convex combination of slices reaching the unit sphere: Introduction

+In Section \ref{section:relations}, we study the properties (N1) and (N2) and their relations with the weak versions, clarifying the relation between all these properties.
+Among other results, we show that (N2) is satisfied by all Banach spaces and that strictly convex spaces always satisfy (N1) but always fail (CS).

-The aim of this note is to show that the diameter two properties have a strong connection with the above properties and to characterise the property (\ref{conveesfe}) in terms of a "diameter two property" kind condition.
-Indeed, we show in Theorem \ref{carasd2p} that a Banach space $X$ has the strong diameter two property (i.e. every convex combination of slices of the unit ball has diameter two) if, and only if, every convex combination of slices of the unit ball $C$ contains points arbitrarily close to the unit sphere of the space.
-The ideas involving the proof allow us to prove in Theorem \ref{carapropi3} that a Banach space $X$ enjoys the property (\ref{conveesfe}) if, and only if, every convex combination of slices of the unit ball has diameter two and the diameter is attained.
-We also give an example of a Banach space with the strong diameter two property but failing the above property in Corollary \ref{cor}.
-Finally, following similar ideas to the ones of the case of the strong diameter two property, we show that the property (\ref{conveesfe}) is preserved by taking projective tensor product from both factors but not from only one of them.
+The aim of Section \ref{section:relationwithSD2P} is to characterise the property (CS) in terms of a ``diameter two property'' kind condition, which gives solution to some questions in \cite{al}.
+Indeed, we show that a Banach space $X$ has the strong diameter two property (i.e.\ every convex combination of slices of the unit ball has diameter two) if, and only if, every convex combination of slices of the unit ball $C$ contains points arbitrarily close to the unit sphere of the space.
+The ideas involving the proof allow us to show that a Banach space $X$ enjoys the property (CS) if, and only if, every convex combination of slices of the unit ball has diameter two and the diameter is attained.
+We also give an example of a Banach space with the strong diameter two property but failing (CS).
+Besides, we show that the property (CS) is preserved by taking projective tensor product from both factors but not from only one of them.

+Finally, we show in Section \ref{section:Linfty} that the properties (W$^*$1) and (W$^*$2) are equivalent for $L_{\infty}(\mu)$-spaces and that they are indeed equivalent to the fact that the localizable measure $\mu$ is purely atomic.
+We deduce that if a predual of a $L_1(\mu)$ space has (W2), then the measure $\mu$ has to be purely atomic.

-\textbf{Notation:} We will consider only real Banach spaces.
-Given a Banach space $X$, we will denote the closed unit ball (respectively the unit sphere) by $B_X$ (respectively $S_X$).
-We will also denote by $X^*$ the topological dual of $X$.
-Given two Banach spaces $X$ and $Y$ we will denote by $L(X,Y)$ the space of all linear and continuous operators from $X$ to $Y$, and by $X\pten Y$ the projective tensor product of $X$ and $Y$ (see \cite{rya} for a detailed treatment of the previous spaces).
-Given a bounded subset $C$ of $X$, we will mean by a slice of $C$ a set of the following form
+\textbf{Notation:} We will only consider real Banach spaces.
+Given a Banach space $X$, we denote the closed unit ball (respectively the unit sphere) by $B_X$ (respectively $S_X$).
+We also denote by $X^*$ the topological dual of $X$.
+Given two Banach spaces $X$ and $Y$, $L(X,Y)$ stands for space of all bounded linear operators from $X$ to $Y$, and $X\pten Y$ is the projective tensor product of $X$ and $Y$ (see \cite{rya} for a detailed treatment of tensor products).
+Given a subset $C$ of $X$, $\ext{C}$ stands for the set of extreme points of $C$.
+By a \textit{slice} of $B_X$ we mean a set of the following form

-where $f\in X^*$ and $\alpha>0$.
-When $C$ is a bounded and convex subset of $X$, by a convex combination of slices of $C$ we will mean a set of the following form
+where $f\in S_{X^*}$ and $\alpha>0$.
+If $X=Y^*$ is a dual Banach space and $f$ actually belongs to the predual $Y$ of $X$, then the previous set is called a \textit{weak-star slice}.
+A \textit{convex combination of slices} of $B_X$ is a set of the following form